 Youth continue to develop their singing voices and other musical skills such as handbells, drumming, dramatic readings, and visual arts as they prepare for musical leadership in worship.
 Additional opportunities for study and for worship leadership are also available by contacting Dave VanderMeer our Minister of Music and Fine Arts.

 Chancel Choir (High School - Adult)

 Chancel Choir is open to singers from high-school age through adult and invites new singers to join them!
 Rehearsals are Thursdays at 7:00 p.m. in Montieth Hall.

 Sanctus Ringers Handbell Choir

 Beginners are welcome to join our adult handbell choir, which provides worship leadership several times each term.
-Safe, in-person rehearsals: Mondays, 7:00 p.m., began September 2020.
+Safe, in-person rehearsals: Mondays, 7:00 p.m. to 8:30 p.m.

 Orchestra (high school and adult)

-The orchestra comprises strings, winds and percussion, and they play for morning worship several times during the academic year.
+The church orchestra is comprised of strings, winds and percussion, and play for morning worship several times during the academic year.

 Opportunities to Support Our Music Ministries

 Sacred Music Fund